waterrmalann/leetcode-solutions/234. Palindrome Linked List/README.md

             return False
     return True
 ```
 And definitely, yes it makes for a good solution that works!
-We keep the time complexity of *O(n)* but we introduce a space complexity of *O(n)* as well to store the extra array.
-The question specifically asks us to solve it in *O(1)* space.
+We keep the time complexity of $O(n)$ but we introduce a space complexity of $O(n)$ as well to store the extra array.
+The question specifically asks us to solve it in $O(1)$ space.
 So there must be a better way to solve this.

 We aren't forbidden from mutating the Linked List, so what if we use that to our advantage?
 Let's take a three step approach to solving this problem efficiently.